Public Summary of FOIA Procedures and Guidelines

 Appeal of an Excess FOIA Processing Fee

-If you believe that the fee charged by Network180 to process your FOIA request exceeds the amount permitted by state law, you must first appeal to MDHHS by filing a written appeal for a fee reduction to the office of MDHHS.
+If you believe that the fee charged by Network180 to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the Network180 Executive Director by filing a written appeal for a fee reduction.

 The appeal must specifically state the word "appeal" and identify how the required fee exceeds the amount permitted.
 You may use Network180 FOIA Appeal Form (To Appeal an Excess Fee), which is available at the Network180 Office and on the Network180 website at www.network180.org.